kirillDanshin/silencebot/README.md

 Just add the bot to your supergroup, give it message deletion and user restriction rights and you're all set.

 **Use /silence to enable silent mode.**

 All non-admin messages will be deleted in silent mode, any user who tries to send a message will get a temporary read-only restriction.

 **Use /silence again to disable silent mode.**

-All users will be unrestricted automatically.
+All users will be unrestricted automatically and be able to chat.

 I'm very new to Go, so I'll be happy if you make some pull requests.